 Since its foundation by Ronald Collett, the music master at Kingston School, the HSO has had several conductors: Roger Fisher, Joan Spencer, Julie Hollingworth, David Briggs, Stephen Gouland, David Etheridge and Nic Fallowfield.
 Nic was with the HSO for 15 years until July 2006.
 Under his guidance, and that of his predecessors, the orchestra flourished, developing a wide repertoire and a high standard of playing.

-In September 2006 the HSO appointed two new conductors: Kenneth Woods and Richard Coppack.
-Richard has re-located to Sussex and currently the Joint Principal Conductors are Kenneth Woods and James Slater.
+Since 2006 the HSO has played under several conductors, Richard Coppack, Kenneth Woods, James Slater, Tim Harrison and currently the two joint conductors are Thomas Payne and Roland Melia.
 Today the HSO consists of thirty to forty string players plus a number of of associate wind/brass/percussion players.
 Membership is open to all string players.

 The HSO is run on a day-to-day basis by an elected committee which is re-elected annually at the AGM in accordance with the requirements of the Charity Commissioners.